nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * User begins typing inputs
 * Inputs get parsed by input parser returning the appropriate command
 * Command gets executed and respective output gets displayed
-* Once user is done using the application, he can send a bye message prompting a goodbye message
+* Once user is done using the application, the user can send a `bye` command prompting a goodbye message
 * Application ends

-### Input parsing
+### Input Parsing
 * Gets command name of user input by checking if the users input starts with any of the strings that are defined for commands (add dish, list dish, help etc.)
 * Throws an exception if no matching command is found
 * Takes rest of user input as parameterString